The Jews' Hospital, London

 The premises were extended in 1874 and again in 1897.
-In 1911, the Arnold and Jane Gabriel Home was erected at the south of the site, fronting onto Wolfington Road.
+In 1911, the Arnold and Jane Gabriel Home, named after its benefactors, was erected at the south of the site, fronting onto Wolfington Road.
 It housed 50 of the younger children, aged from 5 to 8 years, who then moved to the main building.

 In 1928, the Asylum was renamed the Jewish Orphanage.

 In 1939, at the onset of the Second World War, the children were evacuated to Worthing where they stayed in private homes.
 The following year, they were relocated to Hertford.
 During the war, the Knights Hill site was used as a training centre for the London Fire Brigade as a training centre.

 Another change of name came in 1956, from which the institution was known as the Norwood Home for Jewish Children.
 In line with the general trend to family-group accommodation, Samuel House and Stephany House were erected in the orphanage grounds and seven further houses acquired in the area, including 17-19 Chatsworth Way, West Norwood.